 Mortgage servicers operating in New Jersey offer forbearance as a result of negotiations with Governor Murphy.

 Forbearance is not a modification.
-At the end of a forbearance period, all the back money not paid to that point through the forbearance is still owed.
-Virtually no one taking the forbearance is going to be able to make up those payments all at one time.
+At the end of a forbearance period, all the money not paid back to that point through the forbearance period is still owed.
+Virtually no one taking the forbearance will be able to make up those payments all at once.

 Will taking forbearance cause default and foreclosure?